 HARNESSING NEW TECHNOLOGY TO IMPROVE OUR WORK

-There is huge potential for disruptive technology to revolutionise the practice of law.
-I want to take advantage of initiatives such as Innovation10 to harness the potential of technology to transform the service we provide to clients.
+There’s huge potential for disruptive technology to revolutionise the practice of law.
+I want to take advantage of initiatives such as Innovation 10 to harness the potential of technology to transform the service we provide to clients.

 Following graduation, I decided to spend a year volunteering for social mobility charity, City Year UK, a dual-purpose charity which trains and places full time 18-25 year old volunteers in state primary and secondary schools to mentor at-risk schoolchildren and to foster social mobility.
 I was allocated to an inner-city primary school in London, where I created a number of interventions for pupils including an additional maths provision for underperforming high potential students.